 To use HTTPS, you need to get something called your SSL certificate — this is a digital certificate that authenticates your website’s identity and enables encryption.
 You can request your SSL certificate through your website host or hire someone else to help you with this.

 If you’re a Carrot member, then your site is automatically HTTPS encrypted.
-This will result in a safer experience for your website visitors as well as better rankings in Google.
+This will result in a safer experience for your website visitors and better rankings in Google.

 5. Make Sure Your Site is Indexable